 - Subscription level churn.
 This metric is relative to the actual subscription level of the customer.
 For example, you may not lose the customer but rather they decide to downgrade or upgrade their service level.

 - Recurring revenue.
 This metric includes the weighted recurring revenue (ARR or MRR) as it relates to churn.

 Further complicating the matter, churn can involve the following:

-Varying churn rates.
-For example, you may find that churn rates rise and fall like the tides during certain months or seasons.
+- Varying churn rates.
+For example, you may find that churn rates rise and fall during certain months or seasons.

-It is very common to uncover that certain subscription levels will have a higher retention and lower churn rate than others.
+- It is very common to uncover that certain subscription levels will have a higher retention rate and lower churn rate.
 Typically the mid or higher tier service lines have a lower churn rate than lower tiers.

-Another often overlooked aspect are varying contract levels and durations.
+- Two other often overlooked aspects are the contract type and duration.
 For example, you may find that month to month contracts have a higher level of churn than annual or bi-annual subscriptions.